Silk Road Wonders: Turkmenistan, Uzbekistan & Tajikistan - 12 Days

 Ashgabat

 Welcome to Turkmenistan, a land of striking contrasts and fascinating history!
-Arrive any time and take a moment to settle in, refresh, and soak in the unique energy of the city.
+Take a moment to settle in, refresh, and soak in the unique energy of the city.
 This afternoon, embark on a guided tour of Ashgabat, where modern grandeur meets ancient heritage.
 Marvel at the city’s gleaming marble architecture, explore bustling markets, and glimpse iconic landmarks that reflect Turkmenistan’s rich culture and history.
 Consider this your introduction to the Silk Road’s enduring legacy and the adventures that lie ahead.

 Ashgabat/Darvaza